 Challenges, Best practices and lessons learned

 It was agreed that each organization update the SRH monitoring tool on weekly basis starting Monday April 13, 2020.
+Also to add one column on the working hours for SHR and phone number for appointment for the supported PHC centers.

 The SRH monitoring tool will be uploaded in google drive so that organizations could have online access to the updated data.